pyVarad/leanring-kafka/Kafka commands - CLI.md

 ### Quick setup of Kafka for practice.

-In order to practice the kafka commands it is also essential to setup the kafka cluster.
-An easy way to setup kafka to practice the `cli` is by using docker.
-We can make use of the docker-compose.yml from  `Confluent-Kafka` to quickly get started.
+To practice the Kafka commands it is also essential to setup the Kafka cluster.
+An easy way to setup Kafka to practice the cli is by using docker.
+We can make use of the docker-compose.yml from Confluent-Kafka to get started.

 Step 1: Download the [docker-compose.yml](https://github.com/confluentinc/cp-all-in-one/blob/6.1.1-post/cp-all-in-one/docker-compose.yml)
-Step 2: `docker compose up` for latest version of docker or use `docker-compose up`.
-Ensure this command is used from within the directory where `docker-compose.yml` is downloaded.
+Step 2: `docker compose up` for latest version of docker or use docker-compose up.
+Issue the command from directory hosting **docker-compose.yml** file.
-Step 3: Wait till the orchestration completed which can be verified using from the browser [Confluent Control Center](http://localhost:9021)
+Step 3: Wait for the setup to complete (roughly take 2-5 minutes).
+Click on [Confluent Control Center](http://localhost:9021) to check cluster health.
-Step 4: If the control center reports there is `1 health cluster` we have successfully setup kakfa and zookeeper with default configuration.
+Step 4: The control center will report **1 health cluster**  when setup is complete.

-To access kafka follow the steps below.
+##### To access Kafka follow the steps below.

-Step 1: Get the list of docker containers using the command.
+Get the list of docker containers using the command.
 ```bash
 C:\>docker container ls
 CONTAINER ID   IMAGE          COMMAND                  CREATED        STATUS              PORTS                                                                                  NAMES